Twist333d/omni-claude/feature_scoping/implement-chunking-az-19.md

 Ensure each method has a single responsibility for easier maintenance and testing.

-6.2 Error Handling and Logging

-Utilize the existing logger from logger.py.
-Implement a decorator for try/except handling to be used across critical methods.
-Ensure comprehensive logging of errors, warnings, and important process steps.

 6.3 Configuration Management

 Create a config.py file for all constants and configurations.